 June tries to get more information about "BunnyCakes" and goes to her Instagram (she uses the same username) and sees he real name is Rachel and she is an actress and a bartender.
 She sees a picture of the bar she works at and calls them, but they haven't seen her for two weeks.
 I would be a little concerned if I hadn't seen a co-worker in that long and they hadn't taken time off.
 The guy sounds more irritated than worried, but he admits it's not out of character for her.
 How the hell does this woman still have a job there if she's always bailing on them?
 Not surprisingly, June sees that Kevin has frequented this bar often.

 There's also another place he's frequented, but it just gives coordinates.
 She figures out it is five hours from her home and the address is in Mountain Springs, Nevada and is listed as a "private residence."
 She is able to see the owner is "Jim W." and finds the number to call it.
 June tells this Jim guy she's calling about Kevin Lin and is pretty accusatory when she asks him why Kevin was at his house.
-We find out that "it's a reentry program for ex-offenders" and he was paired with him.
+We find out that "it's a re-entry program for ex-offenders" and he was paired with him.
 June puts "Jimmy" in her contacts.
 It really makes no sense why she would keep this random guy in her contacts, but it does come back later, so it's done for the plot.
 Also, I guess you want to cover all your bases and keep in contact with anyone who has had any contact with Kevin recently.

-June realizes she doesn't know how her mom met Kevin (that seems surprising to me), so she searches her mom's names in Kevin's emails and this is how she finds out that they met through a dating app called Luvly where you can send video messages or written messages to the other person.
-Video messages seem like to much work to me, but this is coming from someone who hardly ever uses FaceTime.
+June realizes she doesn't know how her mom met Kevin (that seems surprising to me), so she searches her mom's name in Kevin's emails and this is how she finds out that they met through a dating app called Luvly where you can send video messages or written messages to the other person.
+Video messages seem like too much work to me, but this is coming from someone who hardly ever uses FaceTime.
 You have to make sure you look attractive, you might have to do several takes until you get your message just right, etc. But I get why they did it for the movie: it's just more cinematic for one thing.
 There are some long messages they leave for each other and having to read them wouldn't be the best way to get that across to the audience.
 June is able to read and watch all the videos they sent to each other.
 If I had a single parent, I sure wouldn't want to read/watch videos they were exchanging with someone they met on a dating site.
 That has got to be the most awkward thing.
 Luckily nothing is too scarring or scandalous!
 She sees this first started three months ago.
 Kevin sent her a video message asking who her favorite '80s band is on 10/23, then sends her a "just checking in" text on 10/25, and sends another video on 10/29 and admits a third message is lame.
 He sure is persistent!
 She does eventually send a message back and they strike up a conversation.

 June goes through their messages.
 They start off light, but get serious as Grace tells him how difficult it can be to a mother and how she worries about June.
-We see a text in March where Grace asks if she can call Kevin because there's sonething she wants to talk about with him.
+We see a text in March where Grace asks if she can call Kevin because there's something she wants to talk about with him.
 The next day, we see a text where she tells him "thanks for listening last night" and she's "only ever told one other person about [her] past." and "this has to stay between [them]".
 Now this possibly couldn't have anything to do with her mysterious disappearance!
 Even though we have no idea (at this point) what she told him, it doesn't seem like the smartest idea to tell someone you just met something that's obviously very important.
 But I guess they're just trying to convey that she trusts him.

 We see a video message from Kevin telling her about his past, but June already knows about that.